speguero/powerpkg/README.md

 <SkipProcessCount>true</SkipProcessCount>
 ```

-## Script Configuration File (`powerpkg.conf`)
+## Script Configuration

 The script configuration file is not required for the utilization of `powerpkg.ps1`.
-However, if `powerpkg.conf` is nonexistent, the default values for the following parameters below are used:
+However, if custom configuration is nonexistent, the default values for the following parameters below are used:

 Parameter              | Description                                                                               | Default Value | Example Value
 ---------              | -----------                                                                               | ------------- | -------------